 Dead Cells rewards you for exploring each corridor thoughtfully and quickly, running from one location to another.
 You can destroy each enemy, admiring the gorgeous animation that changes depending on the weapon.
 You can dodge attacks by reacting to exclamation marks above your enemies' heads and rolling in time.
 You can learn the characteristics of your opponents and use your surroundings to defeat them by luring the entire crowd into one spot by throwing bombs or making a ground impact when falling from the top platform.
 You can also roll to move quickly to the exit.
 Then you can open the door with the treasure in the next zone.

 There are no extraordinary innovations in the game.
 Almost everything has been developed before.
 The system of progress is partially taken from Rogue Legacy.
 The need to cope with difficulties using found weapons reminds The Binding of Isaac.
 The enemies can destroy massive XP in one blow, as in many hardcore projects.
-However, Dead Cells for Android does not seem to be a copy.
+However, Dead Cells does not seem to be a copy.
 Its developers achieved a balance and made the gameplay so enjoyable that you can spend many hours here and still want more.